Non-Euclidean Erd\H{o}s-Anning Theorems: Convex surfaces

 \begin{lemma} Suppose that three given points in $\mathbb{R}^d$ are disjoint from an open convex set $U$.
 Then two of the points can be connected by a curve disjoint from $U$ of length at most twice their Euclidean distance. \end{lemma}

 \begin{proof} Consider the plane containing the three points; if $U$ does not intersect this plane then the points can be connected directly.
 Within this plane draw a line through each point, disjoint from $U$.
-If the three lines form a triangle or unbounded three-sided region containing $U$, with the three points on its sides, then one of its internal angles is at least $60^\circ$, and the curve connecting two points through this angle has length at most twice the distance between the points (\cref{fig:close-2-of-3}; worst case: $U$ is an equilateral triangle and the three points are its edge midpoints).
+The three lines form a triangle or unbounded three-sided region containing~$U$; if all three points lie its sides, one of its internal angles is $\ge 60^\circ$, and the curve connecting two points through this angle has length at most twice the distance between the points (\cref{fig:close-2-of-3}; worst case: $U$ is an equilateral triangle and the three points are its edge midpoints).
 If one of the three points is not on a side of the region containing $U$, it can see the entire line through another of the points, and be connected directly to that point. \end{proof}

-\begin{lemma} If $n$ points on a convex surface have diameter $D$ then some two of the points have distance $O(D/\sqrt{n})$. \end{lemma}
+\begin{lemma} If $n$ points on a convex surface have diameter $D$ then some two of the points have geodesic distance $O(D/\sqrt{n})$. \end{lemma}